 🚶 Walkability: 6th

 North Scottsdale is a massive area, so we have chosen to focus on two of the more major master-planned communities in the area Troon and DC Ranch.
 These neighborhoods are way up North and at least a 45-minute drive from the airport downtown.
 Troon and DC Rank offer the quiet, luxury lifestyle you would expect from a suburb boasting a $725,000 median price tag.

 Schools are excellent and crime is very low.
-This area is quintessential Arizona suburb, meaning you get a great desert feel surrounded by mountains but you’ll also have to drive a bit to get to restaurants and shopping.
-This area has not seen as much appreciation as the rest of scottsdale at 11.4% appreciation in 2020 and comes in at 6th in our market heat index.
+This area is a quintessential Arizona suburb, meaning you get a great desert feel surrounded by mountains but you’ll also have to drive a bit to get to restaurants and shopping.
+This area has not seen as much appreciation as the rest of Scottsdale at 11.4% appreciation in 2020 and comes in at 6th in our market heat index.

 The low financial marks combined with below average access to great amenities bring the overall score of this are down despite its being a beautiful place to live.